anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 #### NFVI Transition Plan Framework

-Exceptions will be clearly recorded in Reference Architectures' Appendices which will act as a guidance to NFVI vendors of what Exceptions will be allowed in each CNTT release. **Figure 2** below demonstrate the concept.
+Exceptions will be clearly recorded in a given Reference Architecture's Appendix.
+That document provides guidance to NFVI vendors of what Exceptions will be allowed in each CNTT release. **Figure 2** below demonstrates the concept.

-- As technology matures, fewer and fewer Exceptions will be allowed in CNTT releases.
+- It is expected that over time, as technology matures, there will be a decreasing numbers of Exceptions allowed in CNTT releases.
-- For each CNTT Release, VNF/CNF can be either:
+- For each CNTT Release, the NFVI can be either:
-  - **Fully Conformant**: Support the Target Reference Architecture without any exceptions.
+  - **Fully Conformant**: Supports the Target Reference Architecture without any exceptions.
 There should be a technology choice in RA to support RM Exceptions (However, none of the Exceptions allowed in RA has been used).
   - **Conformant with Exceptions**: One or more of the allowed exceptions in RA are used.

 <p align="center"><img src="../figures/nfvi_transition.png" alt="Transition" title="NFVI Transition Plan" width="70%"/></p>